Skip to main content

 See how our research and insights helped Project Plan B hone their polyester recycling system, and quantify its impact for businesses and the planet.

-Our partners span across textiles development, retail, AI, design, higher education, government, theatre and performance, museums and archives and many more areas.
+Our network spans across textiles development, retail, AI, design, higher education, government, theatre and performance, museums and archives and many more areas.

 • A series of glass laboratory beakers in a line, with different multicoloured liquids in them